taikedz/ShroomBase/README.md

 Please feel free to contribute to the code, however because identification can be quite personal, I will not be taking contributions to the specimen section.

-Please ensure you run the pre-commit scripts for verifying scripts.
+Please ensure you run the pre-commit scripts for verifying site-build code.

 ## Developer's notes